MrSwitch/peer.js/README.md

 PeerJS is a service which makes it easier to build a chat room using the upcoming present [WebRTC's PeerConnection API](http://www.w3.org/TR/webrtc/).
 The PeerConnection API proposes to be able to send data, video etc from one user-agent to another without the need for it going through a server.
-The demo here relies on a simple nodejs relay server [Peer-Server](http://github.com/MrSwitch/peer-server.js) to marry two user-agents.
+PeerJS handles this handshake with a simple Socket.IO backend server.